 Module leader: Dr Sheelagh McGuinness

-This module gives students the opportunity to gain knowledge and critical understanding of the relationship between law and reproduction in England and Wales and in some other jurisdictions.
-The course will be grounded in a socio-legal approach, allowing students to think critically and analytically about the historical, cultural, and ethical underpinnings of regulation of reproduction.
+The module will give students the opportunity to gain knowledge and critical understanding of the relationship between law and reproduction in the United Kingdom and internationally.
+The course will be grounded in a socio-legal approach; this allows students to think critically and analytically about the historical, cultural, and ethical underpinnings of regulation of reproduction.

 Methods of assessment